molovo/spine/README.md

 # Spine.js

-A simple, re-useable wrapper for making basic API calls with backbone.
+Spine.js - a reusable wrapper for simple Backbone.js API calls.

 **NOTE:** this is only suitable for pulling in and templating data.
 To use more sophisticated Backbone.js methods, just use vanilla Backbone.